The Salton Sea, California Photography Hot Spot

 All of the winners will have their photo featured in our Magazine Lots of Prizes

-Entrance Fees: Day use – $5.00 Boat Launch $3.00
+Entrance Fees: Day use – $5.00, Boat Launch $3.00

-Day-use area for fishing, visitor center, picnic, birding, and sightseeing
+Area: Day-use area for fishing, visitor center, picnic, birding, and sightseeing

-Headquarters full RV hookups
+The headquarters have full RV hookups

-New Camp developed campground
+New Camp developed a campground

 Boat Launch

-These park areas will be subject to summertime Off-Season closures (Jun-Jul-Aug-Sep.) :
+These park areas will be subject to summertime Off-Season closures (Jun-Jul-Aug-Sep).

 HOTEL INFORMATION

-Pam’s Picks – We like this one for the mature crowd.
+We like this one for the mature crowd.
 If you have many kids in tow, see our other pick.

 Glamis North Hot Springs Resort